shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Indexing is probably something that happens at the 'runtime interface' level.
 The index can be built up using the contents of the file system.

-No attempt at a index is made as part of the container, unless later we find scenarios where this is important.
+No attempt at an index is made as part of the container, unless later we find scenarios where this is important.
 Not having an index means that the file system structure itself describes it's contents, and allows manipulation of the containers contents, without manipulation of an index or some other tooling.

 ## Slang IR